zamfofex/dummyette/documentation/chess.md

 Creates an empty board with a nonstandard size.
 If `height` is omited, it’ll be the same as `width`.
 If `width` is omited, it’ll be `8` by default.

+`sameBoard(boardA, boardB)`
+---

+Determines if the two boards represent the same chess position.

 `board.width`
 ---